HowProgrammingWorks/SelfAssessment/Skills/Paradigms.md

   - new 🖐️ used
   - Static method 🖐️ used
   - Method 🖐️ used
-  - Async method 🎓 known
+  - Async method 🖐️ used
-  - Getters, Setters 🎓 known
+  - Getters, Setters 🖐️ used
-  - Public fields 🎓 known
+  - Public fields 🖐️ used
-  - Private fields 🎓 known
+  - Private fields 🖐️ used
-  - Field declarations 🎓 known
+  - Field declarations 🖐️ used
   - Inheritance 🎓 known
   - Parent class 🎓 known
   - Polymorphism 🎓 known